Use of Cryptography in Malware Obfuscation: Formal Model and Implications

 \begin{remark} As mentioned, the programs $D$ and $P$ are PPT algorithms.
 This means that the size of $P$ is bounded by a polynomial.
 Also, if $D$ simply runs $P$ as a subroutine, it can only evaluate $P$ on polynomially many inputs from a possibly larger space. \end{remark}

 \descr{Functional Equivalence.} We say that two programs $P_1$ and $P_2$ are functionally equivalent if for all inputs $x$, we have $P_1(x) = P_2(x)$.
 Otherwise they are functionally inequivalent.
 We assume that any benign program is functionally inequivalent to a malware and vice versa.
-We also assume that functional inequivalence can be checked in polynomial time.
-That is, given a polynomial number of inputs, one can check whether two programs are functionally equivalent or not.
-In case of a pair of functionally inequivalent programs, one obtains at least one input-output pair in polynomial time in which their output differs.
 On the other hand, the benign programs (resp., malware) in $S$ may be functionally equivalent to one another.

 \descr{Malware Obfuscation.} A program obfuscator $\mathcal{O}$ is a PPT compiler that takes as input a program $P$ and outputs a program $P'$.
-We call $P'$ the obfuscation of $P$ under $\mathcal{O}$. \begin{definition} Let $\mathcal{O}$ be a non-trivial malware obfuscator.
+We call $P'$ the obfuscation of $P$ under $\mathcal{O}$. \begin{definition} Let $\mathcal{O}$ be a malware obfuscator.
 Let $D$ be a malware detector.
 Define:

 and,

 We say that $\mathcal{O}$ evades detection from the malware detector $D$, if $\alpha^{\mathcal{O}}_D \leq \alpha_D$ implies $\beta^{\mathcal{O}}_D > \beta_D$.

 \end{definition}